 Thinking about joining student council?
 You should be!
-It's a great way to make friends and gain leadership experience, especially if your interested in politics.
+It's a great way to make friends and gain leadership experience, especially if you're interested in politics.
 However, it can also require a significant time commitment.

 What is student council and what duties will you have as a member?
 How do you join?
 Should you join?
 I'll answer these questions and more below!